Aller au contenu principal

 Is the service included?

 In France, almost always yes.
 A tip is a gesture, never an obligation.
-You know what to leave, without falling into the American reflex.
+You'll know exactly what to leave, without defaulting to American tipping habits.

 Three moments, three uses

-The kit helps you before, during, and when things go off plan.
+The kit helps you before, during and when things go sideways.

-You prep the most useful chapters before you leave, you arrive in France with the right phrases already in mind, and you keep a solid backup for the unexpected.
+You prep the most useful chapters before you leave, you land in France with the right phrases already in mind and you keep a solid backup for the unexpected.

 01